tundish/pity_of_thieves/pot/interior/00_introduction.rst

 There is a thud.
 From above.

 |PLAYER_NAME| sits up in bed.
-She listens for a moment, confused.
+He listens for a moment, confused.

 Then looks toward the door.